NARASIMHULU19/DBMS-LAB/README.md

 13. Find all sids of sailors who have a rating of 10 or have reserved boat 104[^13]
 14. Find the names of sailors who have reserved boat 103[^14]
 15. Find the names of sailors who have reserved a red boat[^15]
+16. Find the names of sailors who have reserved boat number 103 [^16]
+17. Find sailors whose rating is better than some sailor called Horatio. [^17]
+18. Find sailors whose rating is better than every sailor called Horatio. [^18]
+19. Find the sailors with the highest rating. [^19]
+20. Find the names of sailors who have reserved both a red and a green boat. [^20]
+21. Find the names of sailors who have reserved all boats. [^21]
+22. Find the average age of all sailors. [^22]
+23. Find the average age of sailors with a rating of 10. [^23]
+24. Find the name and age of the oldest sailor. [^24]
+25. Count the number of sailors. [^25]
+26. Count the number of different sailor names. [^26]
+27. Find the names of sailors who are older than the oldest sailor with a rating of 10. [^27]
+28. Find the age of the youngest sailor for each rating level. [^28]
+29. Find the age of the youngest sailor who is eligible to vote (i.e., is at least 18 years old) for each rating level with at least two such sailors. [^29]
+30. For each red boat, find the number of reservations for this boat.
+31. Find the average age of sailors for each rating level that has at least two sailors.
+32. Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two sailors.
+33. Find the average age of sailors who are of voting age (i.e., at least 18 years old) for each rating level that has at least two such sailors.
+34. Find those ratings for which the average age of sailors is the minimum over all ratings.

 [^1]:Use **DISTINCT** Keyword to eliminate duplicates
 [^2]: Use **WHERE CLAUSE** to Answer the Query.